wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-kinematics.rst

 Constructing the kinematics object
 ----------------------------------
-The ``SwerveDriveKinematics`` accepts a variable number of constructor arguments, with each argument being the location of a swerve module relative to the robot center (as a ``Translation2d``.
+The ``SwerveDriveKinematics`` class accepts a variable number of constructor arguments, with each argument being the location of a swerve module relative to the robot center (as a ``Translation2d``.
 The number of constructor arguments corresponds to the number of swerve modules.

 .. note:: A swerve drive must have 2 or more modules.